joelbdavis/angularjs-styleguide/README.md

 ### Singletons
 ###### [Style [Y040](#style-y040)]

-  - Services are instantiated with the `new` keyword, use `this` for public methods and variables.
-Since these are so similar to factories, use a factory instead for consistency.
+  - ~~Services are instantiated with the `new` keyword, use `this` for public methods and variables.~~ Use a capture variable with the same name as the service or factory.

+    *Why?*: Allows searching across files to find all instances of properties and functions for the service.
+Protects against `this` changing during run time in function (usually only a problem for events, timers, intervals, etc.).

+ ~~Since these are so similar to factories, use a factory instead for consistency.~~A service is just a special case of factory.
+Use of either one is fine.
+We do not make a distinction in naming, however, since it is an implementation detail.
+We always refer to them as services.

     Note: [All AngularJS services are singletons](https://docs.angularjs.org/guide/services).
 This means that there is only one instance of a given service per injector.